mariusor/mpris-scrobbler/README.md

 The first step opens a browser window to ask the user - that's you - to approve access for the application.

-After granting permission to the application from the browser, you execute the second command to complete the authentication process.
+After granting permission to the application from the browser, you execute the second command to complete the process.

-The daemon loads the new generated credentials automatically and doesn't need to do it manually.
+The daemon loads the new generated credentials automatically and you don't need to do it manually.